 The primary substantive question in this case is how to interpret the requirement in MCL 333.26428(a)(1), that "[a] physician has stated" the medical benefit to the patient.
-We conclude that "has stated" requires that the physician's opinion occur prior to arrest.
-First, because the term is past tense, the initiative must have intended that the physician's opinion be stated prior in time to some event.
+We conclude that "has stated" requires that the physician's opinion be established occur prior to arrest.
+First, because the term is present perfect tense, the initiative must have intended that the physician's opinion be stated prior in time to some event.
 That event would reasonably be "any prosecution involving marihuana," MCL 333.26428(a), for which the defense is being presented.
-Thus, because the arrest begins the prosecution, the physician's opinion must occur prior to the arrest.
+Thus, because the arrest begins the prosecution, the physician's opinion must be stated prior to the arrest.

-Furthermore, § 8(a)(1) speaks of a physician stating that "the patient is likely to receive therapeutic or palliative benefit from the medical use of marijuana."
+Furthermore, § 8(a)(1) speaks of a physician stating that "the patient is likely to receive therapeutic or palliative benefit from the medical use of marihuana."
 (Emphasis added.)
 Thus, the language contemplates a situation where a physician, at the time of providing the statement, is envisioning the future possession and use of marijuana and rendering an opinion that it will benefit the patient when it is later used.

 This interpretation is also consistent with the fact that the right to bring a motion to dismiss as provided for in § 8(b) requires a showing at an evidentiary hearing of "the elements listed in subsection (a)."
-It would not make sense to permit someone to "show the elements in subsection (a)," which requires that a physician "has stated" the benefits, by bringing a physician to the motion hearing to state, for the first time, that the defendant would receive such benefit.
+It would not make sense to permit someone to "show the elements in subsection (a)," which requires that a physician "has stated" the benefits, by bringing a physician to the motion hearing to state, for the first time, that the defendant would receive such a benefit.

-Our interpretation is also consistent with both California and Oregon's interpretation of their medical marijuana initiatives.
+Our interpretation is also consistent with both California's and Oregon's interpretation of their medical-marijuana initiatives.

-Under California's Medical Marijuana Program (MMP), Cal Health & Saf Code § 11362.7 et seq., "qualified patients," as well as persons with identification cards, are provided a defense at trial to criminal liability for certain marijuana-related crimes.
-CHSC 11362.765.
+Under California's Medical Marijuana Program (MMP), Cal Health & Safety Code 11362.7 et seq., "qualified patients," as well as persons with identification cards, are provided a defense at trial to criminal liability for certain marijuana-related crimes.
+Cal Health & Safety Code 11362.765.
 A "qualified patient" is defined as "a person who is entitled to the protections of Section 11362.5, but who does not have an identification card issued pursuant to this article."
-CHSC 11362.7(f).
-Section 11362.5 is the Compassionate Use Act of 1996 (CUA), which is the voter-approved initiative, section (b)(1)(A) of which provides:
+Cal Health & Safety Code 11362.7(f).
+Section 11362.5 is the Compassionate Use Act (CUA), which is the voter-approved initiative Section 11362.5(b)(1)(A) provides: